 This chicken gnocchi soup recipe is a classic Olive Garden copycat packed with traditional herbal flavors and hearty chicken texture and easily made in the slow cooker.
 Skip the restaurant visit and make this meal at home because it will surely be one you and your family will love.

 Olive Garden chicken gnocchi may sound intimidating to recreate, but our simple recipe with easy instructions make it doable in no time.
 With a few pantry staples and 4 hours of cooking time, you’ll be glad you tried this restaurant favorite.
-We also make Minestrone Soup and Zuppa Toscana in our crockpot.
+We also make Minestrone Soup, Pasta Fagioli Soup, Zuppa Toscana in our crockpot.

 Why This Recipe Works